Top 110+ DevOps Interview Questions and Answers for 2025

 • Test Optimization: It guarantees that tests produce reliable results and actionable information.
 Test Data Management, Test Optimization Management, and Test Maintenance are examples of aspects.

-• Advanced Analysis: In order to avoid problems from occurring in the first place and to achieve more within each iteration, it employs automation in areas like scope assessment/prioritization, changes effect analysis, and static code analysis.
+• Advanced Analysis: To avoid problems and achieve more within each iteration, it employs automation in areas like scope assessment/prioritization, change effect analysis, and static code analysis.

-• Policy Analysis: It guarantees that all processes are in line with the organization's changing business needs and that all compliance requirements are met.
+• Policy Analysis: It guarantees that all processes align with the organization's changing business needs and that all compliance requirements are met.

 • Risk Assessment: Test coverage optimization, technical debt, risk mitigation duties, and quality evaluation are all covered to guarantee the build is ready to move on to the next stage.